Accrediting a Continuing Professional Development Event

 CSEM Copyright Policy

+All necessary permissions must be obtained, and appropriate acknowledgements given for your educational content.
 Please note that if you would like to distribute a specific reference (i.e. journal article, therapeutic guidelines, publication) that requires copyright permission, please obtain copyright permission yourself.
-In addition, it is the speakers’ responsibility to ensure that copyright is not infringed when producing their slides or other materials.
+In addition, it is the speakers’/content developers' responsibility to ensure that copyright is not infringed when producing their slides or other materials.